tdicola/DemoManMonitor/README.md

 DemoManMonitor
 ==============

 Device to detect swears like the verbal morality statute monitor from the movie Demolition Man.

-Warning, this is under active development and is not yet at even an alpha stage!
+See details on the project here: http://hackaday.io/project/531-Demolition-Man-Verbal-Morality-Statute-Monitor